ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 mySession.commitTransaction();
 ```

-One important thing to note here is that once we open the session on the first line, every subsequent action must use the session variable ("mySession" in this case), otherwise they will be simple update operations, not belonging to the transaction.
+One important thing to note here is that once we open the session on the first line, every subsequent action must use the session variable ("mySession" in this case), otherwise they will be simple update operations not belonging to the transaction.

 ## Best practices
 Finally, here are some best practices we learned in the session: